 Jeremy Wagner is a composer, performer and sound designer based in the Bay Area.
-Since 2016 he has served as Research Composer and technical coordinator for the Center for New Music & Audio Technologies (CNMAT), UC Berkeley where he researches technology-enhanced approaches to music creation.
-As of Spring 2020, he will also be teaching Music Perception & Cognition in the music department.
+Since 2016 he has served on the staff of the Center for New Music & Audio Technologies (CNMAT) at UC Berkeley, where he currently serves as Research Composer and Technical Director.
+He supports CNMAT’s research, pedagogy and performances, maintains CNMAT’s software legacy, mentors graduate student projects and teaches Music Perception & Cognition in the Music Department.

 As a composer, Jeremy’s music focuses on intricate constructions for small forces meant to probe the limits of individual human virtuosity.
 His music has been premiered across the United States and Europe by some of the world’s most gifted performers and this record of performance has been recognized with several grants and awards including commissions by New Music USA and the McKnight Composer Fellowship, among others.
 Jeremy’s sound design work with filmmaker Hisham Bizri has shown in film festivals worldwide including Cannes & Sundance.
 Recent collaborations include Beneath the Wide, Wide Heaven (2016) and The Portrait of an Artist (2017).

 With a performance career spanning two decades and a wide range of genres, in recent years Jeremy has developed an expertise in the preparation and performance of new electroacoustic works.
-In this capacity, he has performed in festivals and ensembles across the United States including Minnesota’s Spark Festival, Minnesota’s Ensemble of the Contemporary Music Workshop and the San Francisco Contemporary Music Players, among others.
-In 2017 and 2018 he coordinated electronics for the two American premieresof Luca Francesconi’s Opera Quartett.
+In this capacity, he has performed with ensembles across the United States including Minnesota’s Spark Festival, Minnesota’s Ensemble of the Contemporary Music Workshop, 113 Composers, the San Francisco Contemporary Music Players, Mercury Soul, Fort Worth Symphony Orchestra, Spoleto Festival USA, West Edge Opera and San Jose Opera, among many others.

 Jeremy holds both a Ph.D.
 (2012) and Masters Degree (2008) in Music Composition from the University of Minnesota, Twin Cities as well as Bachelor of Arts degrees in Music Composition and Saxophone Performance from Wichita State University (2003).
 He has studied composition with Walter Mays, Katherine Murdock, Dean Roush, Adam Greene, Douglas Geers and dissertation advisor James Dillon.
 He has participated in courses and master classes with Luca Francesconi, Brian Ferneyhough, Liza Lim, Phillipe Manoury, Rebecca Saunders & Vladimir Tarnopolsky.